goderich/dissertation/dissertation.md

 #### Matu'aw consonant inventory

 Matu'aw is spoken in two tribal villages in Miaoli county, Tai'an township, Ta-hsing village (苗栗縣泰安鄉大興村).
-The consonant inventory of Matu'aw is characterized by the lack of both /c/ and /q/ phonemes, just like its neighbouring S'uli' dialect.
+The consonant inventory of Matu'aw is characterized by the lack of both /c/ and /q/ phonemes, just like its neighbouring S'uli dialect.
 It is shown in full in @tbl:matuaw-consonants.

 \begin{table}[h]
 \centering